CabooseSayzWTF/SR2-PC-Ported-Map-CTS/README.md

 Just be aware your cts files if requested to merge will be looked over as well as tested.
 Please do not include any GoTR related content to these cts files, any GoTR based content (weapons etc) will be ignored.

+This is on github due to my thread here: https://www.saintsrowmods.com/forum/threads/sp-to-mp-ported-maps-unused-maps.20623/